-After almost ten years of negotiations between the Mars Inc. and the relevant Moroccan regulatory agencies, the Moroccan government amended its regulation on the minimum requirement of cocoa in chocolate to meet international standards.
-A new regulation governing chocolate labeling was approved by the Government Council and the Minister's Council, the new in 2010 (Decree 2-06-517, JAN.
+After almost ten years of negotiations between the United States and the relevant Moroccan regulatory agencies, the Moroccan government amended its regulation on the minimum requirement of cocoa in chocolate to meet international standards.
+In 2010, the new regulation governing chocolate labeling was approved by the Government Council and the Minister's Council (Decree 2-06-517, JAN.
 7, 2010, issued in the Official Bulletin 5802) to abrogated the old one dated March 15, 1927.
-Under the old law the label "chocolate" can only be used for products containing at least 32 percent of cocoa powder or paste.
-The label "Milk chocolate" can only be used for products containing at least 15 percent of solid matter obtained from evaporation of milk.
-Under the new regulation, the standard are set to 25% of cocoa powder or paste for the label chocolate and to 14% of solid matter obtained from evaporation of milk for the label "Milk chocolate.
+Under the old law the term "chocolate" could only be used on the label for products containing at least 32 percent of cocoa powder or paste.
+The term "Milk chocolate" could only be used for products containing at least 15 percent of solid matter obtained from evaporated milk.
+Under the new regulation, the standard is set to 25% cocoa powder or paste for the label chocolate and to 14% of solid matter obtained from evapored milk for the label "Milk chocolate.